omerbensaadon/user-manual/README.md

 * ✍️ My long-form writing ability, striking a balance between conciseness and accuracy
 * My ability to delegate work effectively (I tend to take on too much)
 * 🧮 Being able to effectively digest product data and communicate insights to the team
-* 👂Active listening and becoming an empathetic leader
+* 👂 Active listening and becoming an empathetic leader
+* 🤠 I am trying to grow into a people manager, so any feedback related to that would be awesome.